neoforged/Documentation/docs/items/index.md

 ```

 :::note
-If you keep your blocks in a separate class, you should classload your blocks class before your items class.
+If you keep your registered blocks in a separate class, you should classload your blocks class before your items class.
 :::

 ### Resources